Diplomate of American Board of Neurological Surgery

 After earning his medical degree from Georgetown University Medical School in Washington, D.C., Dr. Poffenbarger completed his Internship at Madigan Army Medical Center in Tacoma, Washington, and his Residency at Walter Reed Army Medical Center in Washington, D.C.

-Dr. Poffenbarger courageously served his country for 22 years in the United States Army, acting as the Chief of Neurosurgery at Brooke Army Medical Center in San Antonio, Texas, as well as Theatre Chief of Neurosurgery in Baghdad, Iraq.
+Dr. Poffenbarger served his country for 22 years in the United States Army, acting as the Chief of Neurosurgery at Brooke Army Medical Center in San Antonio, Texas, as well as Theatre Chief of Neurosurgery in Baghdad, Iraq.
 Along with many other military decorations, the United States of America awarded Dr. Poffenbarger for his skill and bravery with the Bronze Star Medal.
+Prior to becoming a neurosurgeon, he served in the Green Berets and Airborne Rangers.
+He joined the US Army in 1983 as a private and left 22 years later as a Lieutenant Colonel.
+He has about 100 airborne operations to his credit and served in Iraq for 14 consecutive months as well as shorter stints in Panama, Central America, Thailand and other locations.

 When Dr. Poffenbarger left the Army in 2005, he considered job opportunities nationwide, settling on Fredericksburg, Virginia.
 However, he soon began to feel the need to get “farther away,” leaving the traffic jams of the DC area to serve a more rural setting.

-“Serving rural communities is why I became a neurosurgeon,” Dr. Poffenbarger says.
-“It’s why I was in Baghdad for 14 months.
-I like to take what I do out of the big cities and move it to the regular people where they have access to it.”
+“Bringing Neurosurgery out of the big city and into rural communities is very important to me as a neurosurgeon,” Dr. Poffenbarger says.
+“It’s why I was on the front lines in Baghdad for 14 months.
+I like to take what I do out of the big cities and stuffy Universities and move it to the regular people where they have access to it.”

 When Dr. Poffenbarger heard about a job opportunity in Cody, he “jumped all over it,” determined to find a way to make it work.
 He already shared a special connection with the town of Cody, dating back to before his days as a surgeon to when he earned his way as a Yamaha motorcycle mechanic.

 “When you’re working in a motorcycle shop, you take your vacation in the fall,” Dr. Poffenbarger explains.
 “I would do a motorcycle tour of the U.S., and I loved Yellowstone.
-I’d go through the four gates, leaving the East Gate and coming through Cody almost every year.”
+Of the five gates, the east entrance is the most motorcycle friendly, so I would come through Cody almost every year.”

 “We sat there for over two hours talking about guns, cattle, horses and aviation.
 We were fast friends,” Dr. Poffenbarger says.
 “Your partners are like your spouse, you have to get along.
 We all got along, and they seemed like my kind of people.”